Kavala: 20th century

-Kavala was liberated by the Greek navy during the Second Balkan War and was incorporated into Greece with the Treaty of Bucharest.
+Kavala was captured by the Bulgarian Army in the First Balkan War and then captured again by the Greek Navy during the Second Balkan War and was incorporated into Greece with the Treaty of Bucharest.
 In August 1916 remnants of the IV Army Corps, stationed at Kavala under Ioannis Hatzopoulos surrendered to the advancing Bulgarian army.
 These events provoked a military revolt in Thessaloniki, which led to the establishment of the Provisional Government of National Defence, and eventually Greece's entry into the First World War.

-The Bulgarian occupation of the city lasted from August 1916 until September 1918 and its result was the death of around 12.000 Greeks, as the Bulgarian army organized an ethnic cleansing against the Greek population of the city and Eastern Macedonia.
+The Bulgarian occupation of the city lasted from August 1916 until September 1918.
 Hundreds of victims and eye-witnesses testified about the Bulgarian atrocities in the post-war inter-Allied interrogatory committee, which finally gave its report on 21 April 1919, after in situ examination of the circumstances.

 After the Greco-Turkish War of 1919–1922, the city entered a new era of prosperity because of the labor offered by the thousands of refugees that moved to the area from Anatolia.
 The development was both industrial and agricultural.
 Kavala became greatly involved and developed further in the processing and trading of tobacco.
 Many buildings related to the storage and processing of tobacco from that era are preserved in the city.
 During the Interwar period and the Second Hellenic Republic, Kavala was the 4th largest city in Greece (after Athens, Thessaloniki, and Patras).
 In 1934 Dimitrios Partsalidis was elected mayor of Kavala, the first communist mayor in modern Greek history.
 The city gained temporarily by the Press, the nickname "Little Moscow".

 During the Second World War and after the Battle of Greece, Bulgaria occupied the city again, following the German invasion (April 1941).
-During the Bulgarian occupation (1941–1944), almost the entire Jewish community of the city was exterminated as part of the Holocaust.
+During the Bulgarian occupation (1941–1944), almost the entire Jewish community of the city was deported, turned over to German authorities and exterminated in the Treblinka death camp as part of the Holocaust.

 Following the years after the Second World War, the city faced economic decline and emigration.

 In the late 1950s, Kavala expanded towards the sea by reclaiming land from the area west of the port.

 In 1967, King Constantine II left Athens for Kavala in an unsuccessful attempt to launch a counter-coup against the military junta.

 21st century

-On July 16, 2022, Meridian Flight 3032 crashed near the village.
-The Ukrainian-registered Antonov An-12BK was carrying 11.5 tons of ammunition from Nis to Dhaka when the plane began to lose altitude over the Aegean and turned around, but went down 35 kilometers west of Kavala Airport.
+On July 16, 2022, Meridian Flight 3032 crashed nearby.
+The Ukrainian-registered Antonov An-12BK was carrying 11.5 tons of ammunition from Niš to Dhaka when the plane began to lose altitude over the Aegean and turned around, but went down 35 kilometers west of Kavala Airport.
 All 8 crew members were killed.